SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 .. code-block:: sh

-   activeMQ.global.bnaPolygonName = none
+   activeMQ.profile.global.bnaPolygonName = none
-   activeMQ.America.bnaPolygonName = America
+   activeMQ.profile.America.bnaPolygonName = America

 The magnitude and likelihood threshold values might be:

 .. code-block:: sh

-   activeMQ.global.magThresh = 6.0
+   activeMQ.profile.global.magThresh = 6.0
-   activeMQ.global.likelihoodThresh = 0.5
+   activeMQ.profile.global.likelihoodThresh = 0.5
-   activeMQ.America.magThresh = 5.0
+   activeMQ.profile.America.magThresh = 5.0
-   activeMQ.America.likelihoodThresh = 0.3
+   activeMQ.profile.America.likelihoodThresh = 0.3

 There might also be a depth filter for each profile.
 The following parameters might be used to configure the **global** profile with shallow events, and